iam-worth-a-man/iam-worth-a-man/README.md

-# 💫 About Me:
+# 👨🏻‍💻 About Me:
 I'm working as an SDET with 3+ years of experience.
-I have developed, de-livered and tested high-quality software solutions.
+I have developed, delivered and tested high-quality software solutions.
 My expertise includes Web and API testing.
 I have collaborated with cross-functional teams to analyze requirements, and implement automated solutions.
-I possess a solid foundation in data structures, algorithms, and problem-solving, allowing for eﬃcient and optimized code implementation. <br>I am an adaptable professional committed to continuous learning with<br>excellent communica-tion skills, and ability to deliver solutions that <br>meet both business and end-user needs.
+I possess a solid foundation in data structures, algorithms, and problem-solving, allowing for eﬃcient and optimized code implementation. <br>I am an adaptable professional committed to continuous learning with excellent communication skills, and ability to deliver solutions that meet both business and end-user needs.
 I'm excited to continue learning and grow in this field, and I'm always open to new projects and collaborations.

 ## 🌐 Socials: